shinroo/shinroo.github.io/index.md

 Welcome to my portfolio page, my name is Robert Focke and I am a half-South African, half-German software developer, technology lover and avid traveler.

+I have a passion for linguistics and languages and am currently pursuing a degree in the combined fields of Linguistics and Engineering.

 [Legal Appendix](https://github.com/shinroo/shinroo.github.io/blob/master/README.md)

 ### Personal Information